- Child safe environments

 Community Development Coordinators (CDCs) are based at Department for Education Children’s Centres across South Australia.
-CDCs work within a strength-based approach focused on creating a sense of belonging and identity within the centre and their broader communities.
+CDCs work within a strength-based approach focused on creating a sense of belonging and identity for families within their local and broader community.

-- Are a friendly, trustworthy face for families to connect with who are passionate about building child, parent and community capacity by strengthening their skills, abilities and knowledge.
+- Are a friendly and welcoming face for families to connect with, who are passionate about building child, parent, caregiver and community capacity by strengthening their skills, abilities and knowledge

-- Ensure parents, children and community are consulted and become the leaders in the goals and vision for their own lives.
+- Ensure parents, caregivers, children and community are consulted and become the leaders in the goals and vision for their own lives

-- Gather the voices of children and their families and together develop projects in response to their needs and identified gaps in services, at a local response level
+- Gather the voices of children and their families, and together develop projects in response to their needs and identified gaps in services, at a local response level

-- Support and empower parents as the strongest influence on their child’s wellbeing and development.
+- Support and empower parents and caregivers as the strongest influence on their child’s wellbeing and development

-- Work with the Children’s Centre team, family support agencies and members of the wider community to develop and deliver a range of programs, events and services relevant to local families and community strengths and needs.
+- Work with key stakeholders including the Children’s Centre team, local non-government agencies, family support agencies and members of the wider community to develop a range of programs, events and services relevant to local families and community strengths and needs

-- Coordinate and participate in regional stakeholder working and network opportunities relevant to local context.
+- Coordinate and participate in regional stakeholder networks and identify opportunities relevant to local context and families’ needs

-- Provide connections to local family services where needed including: CaFHS, NDIS, local schools, kindergartens, Family Day Care, health care, groups and events.
+- Provide connections for families and stakeholders within the community including: CaFHS, NDIS, local schools, kindergartens, Family Day Care, health care, non-government agencies, groups and events

 - Gather and analyse population data in order to develop responses relevant to local context.

-Community development coordinators work in partnership with families, educators, allied health, family practitioners and other agencies to ensure a timetable of programs are provided that are relevant, topical and responsive to each community context.
+Community Development Coordinators work in partnership with families, educators, allied health, family practitioners and other government and non-government agencies to ensure a timetable of programs are provided that are relevant, topical and responsive to each community context.

-- Programs with a focus on child development including early literacy, song time, music and movement, baby massage, sensory play.
+- Playgroups and programs with a focus on child development including attachment, early literacy, song time, music and movement, baby massage, sensory play

-- Community events including family days, community lunches, school holiday programs, culturally relevant celebrations, community meals, coffee and chat.
+- Community events including family days, community lunches, school holiday programs, culturally relevant celebrations and events, community meals, coffee and chat

-- Short and long term projects including: Our Big Backyard, Southern Deadly Fun Runs, Community Gardens, Cooking programs, Women’s and Men’s support groups
+- Short- and long-term regional projects including: Our Big Backyard, Southern Deadly Fun Runs, Community Gardens, Cooking programs, Women’s and Men’s support groups

-- Workshops and seminars facilitated by local and nationally recognised specialists on topics including: Settling and sleep, First Aid, Fussy Eating, Family Relationships, Children with additional needs/challenging behaviours.
+- Workshops and seminars facilitated by local and nationally recognised specialists including DHS Parenting and Family team (in partnership with Parenting SA) on topics including: Family Relationships, child development milestones, sleep and feeding

-- Development of resources that are relevant and responsive to local families and community.
-For example regional playgroup schedules, food services (that is, Foodbank and OzHarvest) and resources to build a stronger and resilient community.
+- Development of resources that are relevant and responsive to local families and communities.
+For example, local services guides outlining regional playgroup schedules, food services (that is, Foodbank and OzHarvest) and resources to build a stronger and resilient community.

 …and many others relevant to your community.